 Sources: Paris Convention and Visitors Office, Paris Mayor's Office

-January in the French capital can seem a bit cold and quiet: the excitement of Christmas and the winter holiday season has come and gone, and locals tend to retreat indoors more at this time of year than most.
+January in the French capital can seem a bit cold, withdrawn and quiet.
+The excitement of Christmas and the winter holiday season has come and gone, and locals tend to retreat indoors more at this time of year than most.

-Yet there's still plenty to see and do in Paris during the opening month of the year: it's simply a matter of knowing where to look.
+Yet there's still plenty to see and do in Paris during the opening month of the year.
+It's just a matter of knowing where to look, and being willing to spend some time on cozy, quieter activities.

 Festivals and Seasonal Events